Student Advising FAQ

 Here are a few additional pointers:

-- Currently, our CMPE students are required to take CS 333 Intro to Operating Systems which lists (2011/12 Bulletin) CS 201 and CS 202 as prerequisites.
-Our students typically don't have those courses, so they need to be "signed in" by the CS department.
+- Currently, our CMPE students are required to take CS 333: Intro to Operating Systems which lists CS 201 and CS 202 as prerequisites.
+Our students typically don't take CS 202, so they need to be given a registration override by the CS department.

 - EE students CANNOT use Physics courses to substitute them for senior electives.